udacity/nd0821-c2-build-model-workflow-starter/README.md

 ### Data splitting
 Use the provided component called ``train_val_test_split`` to extract and segregate the test set.
 Add it to the pipeline then run the pipeline.
+As usual, use the configuration for the parameters like `test_size`, `random_seed` and `stratify_by`.
+Look at the `modeling` section in the config file.

 **_HINT_**: The path to the step can be expressed as ``mlflow.run(f"{config['main']['components_repository']}/train_val_test_split", ...)``.